pixie-io/pixie/src/ui/README.md

-# Steps to run the UI locally and point to the staging cloud backend:
+# Steps to run the UI locally and point to the prod cloud backend:

 ## Export environment variables for webpack
 ```